Important Updates

 While public charge in the permanent residence context has always involved review of an immigrant visa applicant’s health, that review was generally limited to screening for communicable and infectious diseases like tuberculosis and the measles, ensuring an applicant’s vaccination history is complete, and screening for a history of alcohol or drug use.
 The expanded review described in the new State Department cable would include a review of a much broader range of health conditions including some very common chronic but treatable conditions.

 During the first Trump Administration, the U.S. government was highly focused on the public charge ground of inadmissibility, though more heavily focused on an applicant’s financial status and a broad range of public benefits the applicant had received or was receiving.
-This week, the Department of Homeland Security (DHS) submitted a new public charge regulation for regulatory review, that would apply to adjustment of status applicants and possibly certain nonimmigrants seeking extensions or changes of status in the United States.
+In early November, the Department of Homeland Security (DHS) submitted a new public charge regulation for regulatory review, which would apply to adjustment of status applicants and possibly certain nonimmigrants seeking extensions or changes of status in the United States.
 The contents of the DHS rule are not known, including whether it mirrors the agency’s 2019 public charge rule.
 It is also possible that the new DHS rule could include content that mirrors this broader health review being implemented in the new State Department cable.

 What it means